department-of-veterans-affairs/lighthouse-charon/vistalink/requests/README.md

 7. Person Name: `ANRVAPPLICATION,PROXY USER` (:space:+enter will also work -- uses the last edited user)
 8. Arrow down to `SECONDARY MENU OPTIONS`
 9. Press enter until field becomes blank
-10. Type menu you wish to add (e.g. `DSIV DOCMANAGER`) and Enter
+10. Type the menu, i.e. RPC context, you wish to add (e.g. `DSIV DOCMANAGER`) and Enter
 11. Are you adding as a new `SECONDARY MENU OPTION`? -- YES
 12. Enter through menu
-13. Arrow down to command
+13. Arrow down to command (Your new value will disappear... this is normal)
 14. save, enter, exit, enter
 **You should now have access to all RPC's in the menu (context).**